n1lby73/industrial-IOT/README.md

 In this project i've been able to use both my software and hardware skill to bring this project to live

+this project entails a user logging in to the platform in other to be able to control an electric motor connected to an esp32 micro-controller

 Consuming API

 in other to get necessary details needed to be able to work with this project api, kindly check [here](https://github.com/n1lby73/industrial-IOT/wiki)